Sideband transitions in a two-mode Josephson circuit driven beyond the rotating wave approximation: Introduction

-Sideband transitions ubiquitously appear in a variety of physical systems \cite{Leek-PRB-2009,Leek-PRL-2010,Leghtas-Science, Mundhada-PRAppl-2019,Teufel-Nature-2011,Schliesser-NPhys-2008,Monroe-PRL-1995,Hennrichh-PRL-2000}.
+Sideband transitions ubiquitously appear in a variety of physical systems \cite{Leek-PRB-2009,Leek-PRL-2010,Leghtas-Science, Mundhada-PRAppl-2019,Teufel-Nature-2011,Schliesser-NPhys-2008,Monroe-PRL-1995,Hennrichh-PRL-2000,Fedorov-PRA}.
 Driving systems with appropriately chosen frequencies can yield engineered interactions among different degrees of freedoms.
-For engineering a specific interaction, it is important to accurately estimate the transition rates.
-In many cases such as trapped ions, cavity-optomechanics, and Raman transitions \cite{Teufel-Nature-2011,Schliesser-NPhys-2008,Monroe-PRL-1995,Hennrichh-PRL-2000}, the driving parameters for sideband transitions typically satisfy the requirements of the RWA.
-However, this is often not the case for the circuit quantum elecrodynamics (cQED) platform, one of the most promising QIP platforms in recent years, where a strong and far off resonant driving beyond the RWA is often required.
-Nonetehless, current approaches of such quantitative analysis, however, still rely on the application of the RWA.
-When the sideband driving frequencies are far off-resonant from the transition frequencies of the system, in which the conditions for the application of the RWA should not hold, it is unclear if it is currently possible to make reliable predictions of the transition rates.
+To engineer a specific interaction, it is important to accurately estimate the transition rates.
+In many cases the driving parameters for sideband transitions typically satisfy the requirements of the RWA, such as trapped ions, cavity-optomechanics, and Raman transitions \cite{Teufel-Nature-2011,Schliesser-NPhys-2008,Monroe-PRL-1995,Hennrichh-PRL-2000}.
+However, this is not always the case for the circuit quantum elecrodynamics (cQED) platform, one of the most promising QIP platforms in recent years, where a strong and far off resonant driving beyond the RWA is sometimes required \cite{BANN-PRA}.
+Nonetheless, current approaches to quantitative analysis still rely on the application of the RWA.
+When the sideband driving frequencies are far off-resonant from the transition frequencies of the system, in which the conditions for the application of the RWA should not hold, we may not currently be possible to make reliable predictions of the transition rates.

-In this Letter, we study the sideband transition rates in a two-mode Josephson circuit induced by strong external time-periodical driving.
-The circuit comprises transmon \cite{Koch-PRA-2007} dispersively coupled to a resonator mode.
-Specifically, we study beam splitter (BS) and two-mode squeezing (TMS) interactions between each mode, which are the most fundamental forms of the sideband transitions in such two-mode systems.
+In this paper, we study the sideband transition rates in a two-mode Josephson circuit that is induced by strong external time-periodical driving.
+The circuit comprises a transmon \cite{Koch-PRA-2007} that is dispersively coupled to a resonator mode.
+Specifically, we study beam splitter (BS) and two-mode squeezing (TMS) interactions between each mode, which are the simplest forms of sideband transitions in these two-mode systems.
 For our device, the required driving parameters are close to (TMS coupling), or far beyond (BS coupling) the RWA regime.
-We confirm a simple relation between the transition rates and frequency shifts that explains the data in both regimes at once.
+We confirm a simple relationship between the transition rates and frequency shifts, which explains the data in both regimes.